unbit/uwsgi-docs/PythonModule.rst

 .. function:: cache_set(key, value[, expire, cache_name])

    Set a value in the cache.
+If the key is already set but not expired, it doesn't set anything.

    :param key: The cache key to write.
    :param value: The cache value to write.